randomcoww/chef-docker_deploy/README.md

 * Build container contents with Chef (based on methods used by knife-container).

-* Handling for deployment of service revision containers.
+* Handle revision deployment.
- * Automatically stop and replace older service revision container with new.
+ * Automatically stop and replace older revision container with new.
  * Detect changes in container configuration and only replace as needed.
  * Keep old containers available in stopped state for quick rollback.
  * Rotate out and remove old containers after N releases.
 Rotation priority is by earliest "finished at" time, which is recorded when a running container is stopped.